-the Ski Resort Research Association has been discussing what the "new normal" should be for ski resorts amid the COVID-19 pandemic, and has been considering measures to ensure that people can continue to enjoy a "safe and secure snow experience."
-One of these measures is the recently formulated "JAPOW.Style" guidelines.
+The Ski Resort Research Grouphas been discussing the "new normal" for ski resorts in the context of the COVID-19 pandemic in preparation for the 2020/2021 season, and has been considering measures to ensure that people can continue to enjoy a "safe and secure snow experience."
+One of these measures is the newly formulated "JAPOW.Style" guideline.

 By the way, what is the Ski Resort Research Group?